 You may choose to enrol your child in your local mainstream school or in a specialist school.
 Specialist schools have specialised teaching and therapy staff who work to deliver adapted curriculum programmes.

 What other treatments are there for children with cerebral palsy?

 Children receive this medicine into the space around the spinal cord by a continuous pump.
 This procedure is not usually available in New Zealand.

 This procedure to treat spasticity involves cutting spinal nerve rootlets.
 It is appropriate for carefully selected children with CP.
 It is not available in New Zealand.
 Parents considering SDR for their child should talk to their paediatrician.
 The paediatrician may discuss this with a paediatric rehabilitation specialist.

 What about complementary and alternative therapy and treatment approaches in cerebral palsy?

 Some parents want to look at complementary and alternative treatment approaches.
-Please see Advice for parents about complementary and alternative medicine.

 What disability support is available for my child with cerebral palsy?